perrutquist/KroneckerProducts.jl/README.md

 K = Base.kron(A, B)
 @assert K == A ⊗ B
 @assert K * x ≈ (A ⊗ B) * x
-@btime $K * $x
+@btime $K * $x  # approximately 16 μs
 ```

-(Exact timings will vary between systems, but the larger the matrices involved
+Exact timings will vary between systems, but the larger the matrices involved
 the more advantageous it is to use a `KroneckerProduct` instead of `Base.kron`,
-and note that we did not even include the time it took to compute `K`.)
+and note that we did not even include the time it took to compute `K`.

 # Work in progress